 Checking your bank statement regularly can help you better manage and understand how you spend your money.

-Watch the video on ASIC’s MoneySmart website to learn how to check your bank statement.
+Watch the video on the Australian Securities and Investment Commissions (ASIC’s) MoneySmart website to learn how to check your bank statement.

 Understanding your bank statements can help you improve how you manage your money over time, because checking your bank statement can help you spot spending patterns and keep track of how you’re spending your money.